rwilliams/jrubywiki/SuccessStories.md

 JRuby is used in every tier of the system and large parts of the code is shared across the embedded systems (Android and Linux), thick client office systems (Eclipse RCP), the web apps (Rails), and the communication server (headless JRuby process).

 ### Java Integration
 In the fuel trucks, we use JNI for reading GPIO.
-All tiers use ActiveRecord JDBC Adapter for access databases, DerbyDB in the client systems, and PostgreSQL on the server.
+All tiers use ActiveRecord JDBC Adapter for database access, DerbyDB in the client systems, and PostgreSQL on the server.
 ActiveMQ is used for integrating to an automated airline ticket reporting system.
 The client systems use Eclipse SWT, JFace, and RCP.
 Apache POI is used to import Office documents.
 Lots more Java libraries are used and work well.
 Being able to select from the Java ecosystem in addition to the Ruby gems has proven very valuable.

 ### Regrets and Recommendations
 We have no regrets in choosing JRuby.
 It is and has been a very pleasant and productive platform to work on.
 As with all projects, be sure to attack your integration points and high-risk parts of your system first.
 Test performance.